Parikh Automata on Finite and Infinite Words: Nondeterministic Parikh Automata on Infinite Words

-As shown in \autoref{lem:charBuchiPA}, the class of Büchi PA-recognizable $\omega$-languages is equivalent to the class of $\omega$-languages of the form $\bigcup_i U_i V_i^\omega$ where $U_i$ and $V_i$ are Parikh-recognizable, but the PA for $V_i$ is restricted in such a way that the initial state is the only accepting state and the set is linear without base vector.
-Observe that for every regular language $L$ there is a Büchi automaton $\Amc$ where the initial state is the only accepting state with $L_\omega(\Amc) = L^\omega$ (see e.g. \cite[Lemma 1.2]{thomasinfinite}).
-Hence, $\LPAReg$ is a subset of the class of Büchi PA-recognizable $\omega$-languages.
-This inclusion is also strict, as witnessed by the Büchi PA in \autoref{ex} which has the mentioned property.
+As shown in \Cref{lem:charBuchiPA}, the class of Büchi~PA recognizable $\omega$-languages is equivalent to the class of $\omega$-languages of the form $\bigcup_i U_i V_i^\omega$ where $U_i$ and $V_i$ are Parikh recognizable, but the~PA for $V_i$ is restricted in such a way that the initial state is the only accepting state and the set is a homogeneous linear set.
+Observe that for every regular language $L$ there is a Büchi automaton $\Amc$ where the initial state is the only accepting state with $L_\omega(\Amc) = L^\omega$ (see \eg, \cite[Lemma 1.2]{thomasinfinite}).
+Hence, $\LPAReg$ is a subset of the class of Büchi~PA recognizable $\omega$-languages.
+This inclusion is also strict, as witnessed by the Büchi~PA in \Cref{ex} which has the mentioned property.

-\begin{corollary} The class $\LPAReg$ is a strict subclass of the class of Büchi PA-recognizable $\omega$-languages. \end{corollary}
+\begin{cor} The class $\LPAReg$ is a strict subclass of the class of Büchi~PA recognizable $\omega$-languages. \end{cor}